SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

 Experiments running hmmsearch with modified clock speed suggest less than 4% of the running time can be attributed to memory performance limitations.

-The thread implementation of hmmsearch poses a curious difficulty for all modern performance analysis tools.
-Each input HMM causes the master thread to fork a number of child threads equal to the --cpu flag.
+The thread implementation of `hmmsearch` poses a curious difficulty for all modern performance analysis tools.
+Each input HMM causes the master thread to fork a number of child threads equal to the `--cpu` flag.
 When computation is complete these threads are discarded, the next HMM is read, and a new set of threads are forked.
 Threading analysis tools shown this behavior cannot track the relationship between subsequent groups of forked threads and instead report thousands of independent and temporally disjoint threads each with a tiny fraction of the total compute.
-Any rigorous analysis of hmmsearch thread performance must employ a manual aggregation of this information into comprehensible form.
+Any rigorous analysis of `hmmsearch` thread performance must employ a manual aggregation of this information into comprehensible form.

-The CrayPat performance analysis tool was used to collect performance data while running hmmsearch.
-The executable was augmented with pat_build to collect function call sampling data.
+The CrayPat performance analysis tool was used to collect performance data while running `hmmsearch`.
+The executable was augmented with `pat_build` to collect function call sampling data.
 Functions were sorted into four
 categories: input sequence I/O and parsing, thread creation and destruction, thread blocking, and computation.
 Large sampling reports of thread behavior